Finlay Currie

 William Finlay Currie (20 January 1878 – 9 May 1968) was a Scottish actor of stage, screen, and television.
-He received great acclaim for his roles as Abel Magwitch in the British film Great Expectations (1946) and as Balthazar in the American film Ben-Hur (1959).
+He received great acclaim for his roles as Abel Magwitch in the British film Great Expectations (1946), as Saint Peter in Quo Vadis (1951) and as Balthazar in the American film Ben-Hur (1959).

-In his career spanning 70 years, Currie appeared in seven films nominated for the Academy Award for Best Picture, of which Around the World in 80 Days (1956) and Ben-Hur (1959) were winners.
+In his career spanning 70 years, Currie appeared in seven films nominated for the Academy Award for Best Picture, of which Around the World in 80 Days (1956) and Ben-Hur were winners.

 Career

 Currie was born in Edinburgh, Scotland.
 He attended George Watson's College and worked as organist and choir director.
 In 1898 he got his first job in Benjamin Fuller's theatre group, and appeared with them for almost 10 years.